Social housing × birthplace × employment

 - Correlation: Pearson, computed live across all constituencies with both values populated.

-- Caveats:country-of-birth and employment are area-level marginals, not conditional on tenure.
-A high non-UK-born % alongside a high social-housing % in the same area is suggestive but doesn't establish that the same people are in both groups.
-The MSOA cross-tab solves this.
+- Caveats: country-of-birth and employment are area-level marginals, not conditional on tenure.
+A high non-UK-born % alongside a high social-housing % in the same area is suggestive but does not establish that the same people are in both groups.
+Answering that would require a tenure-by-birthplace cross-tabulation, which this page does not use and does not claim to.